 Overview of Long-Term Care Ombudsman

 During this time of nursing home and other facility visitation restrictions throughout the country, please know that Long Term Care Ombudsman services are still available to residents.
-While Ombudsmen may be able to make some limited visits to residents in long-term care facilities, outdoor visitation is preferred.
-You can still talk with the ombudsman in your area via telephone, email, or other means of communication.
+While ombudsmen staff are now available for in-person visits with residents, these visits may be limited or postponed if there is an outbreak in a facility.
+You can still talk with the ombudsman in your area via telephone, email or other means of communication.

 Please be patient.
 It may take two-three business days for the ombudsman to respond to your call.